Universal Destinations & Experiences: Steven Spielberg's relationship with Universal Destinations & Experiences

 Director Steven Spielberg has a long-time collaboration with Universal Destinations & Experiences due to his relationship with Universal Studios while working as a Universal intern staff in the late 1960s as well as the films he directed or produced for the studio, such as Jaws, E.T. the Extra-Terrestrial, Back to the Future, The Land Before Time, Jurassic Park and Schindler's List.
-In March 1987, Spielberg signed on to be a creative consultant for Universal theme parks when the Music Corporation of America (MCA)—then owner of Universal Studios—was planning to build its first full-fledged theme park in Orlando in an effort to compete with Walt Disney World.
+In March 1987, Spielberg signed on to be a creative consultant for Universal theme parks when the Music Corporation of America (MCA) owner of Universal Studios was planning to build its first full-fledged theme park in Orlando in an effort to compete with Walt Disney World.
 Universal Parks Chairman and CEO Thomas L. Williams stated in regards to praising the Universal Creative team and a few popular people for the new Florida park:

 Take, for example, Steven Spielberg.
 He was the creative consultant on our first [full] theme park, Universal Studios Florida.
 Steve was the guy who came up with that park's core concept, that we were going to put our Guests in their favorite scene from their favorite film.
 Ride the Movies, if you will.

 Since 1987, Spielberg has consulted on a dozen attractions, including E.T.
 Adventure, Jaws, Jurassic Park: The Ride, and The Amazing Adventures of Spider-Man.
 In exchange, he receives 2% of all park ticket revenue and a portion of park concession receipts generated by Universal theme parks in Florida, Japan, and Singapore in perpetuity, valued at up to $30 to 50 million a year; the Universal Studios Hollywood theme park in Los Angeles is not covered under the Spielberg deal.
-The director also got the opportunity to trigger a June 2017 exit deal clause and collect a single payment equal to the value of the contracts.
+The director also had the opportunity to trigger a June 2017 exit deal clause and collect a single payment equal to the value of the contracts.
 Comcast, the current parent company of Universal, acknowledged that this payment could already be worth as much as $535 million.
 Some analysts predicted that the one-time payment could ultimately be $1 billion.
-The deal also prevents any film Spielberg directed to go to any theme park but Universal; the exception is the Indiana Jones films, which were owned by Lucasfilm and had been featured in Disney theme parks since 1989.
+The deal also prevents any film Spielberg directed or produced to go to any theme park but Universal; the exceptions are the Indiana Jones films, which are owned by Lucasfilm, Who Framed Roger Rabbit, which Disney co-owns with Spielberg's Amblin Entertainment, and Animaniacs, which is owned by Warner Bros..
+Both Indiana Jones and Roger Rabbit have been featured in Disney theme parks since 1989 and 1994 respectively, while the Animaniacs characters appeared at Six Flags parks for a period during the 1990s.

+Partnership with Nintendo

+In 2015, Nintendo announced a partnership with Universal, intended to bring characters and lands from its intellectual property library to theme parks around the world.
+Since then, the partnership resulted in the opening of: